music-assistant/server/README.md

 Music Assistant is a free, opensource Media library manager that connects to your streaming services and a wide range of connected speakers.
 The server is the beating heart, the core of Music Assistant and must run on an always-on device like a Raspberry Pi, a NAS or an Intel NUC or alike.

-Music Assistant can be operated as a complete standalone product but it is actually tailored to use side by side with Home Assistant, it is meant with automation in mind, hence our recommended installation method is to run the server as Home assistant Add-on.

 **Documentation and support**